Phalcode/gamevault-docs/docs/intro.md

 You cannot purchase or stream games using this platform.
 The GameVault system has two main components: a self-hosted Backend Server and one or more App Clients for you and your friends.

-:::warning Piracy Disclaimer
+:::warning Legal Disclaimer
+GameVault manages DRM-free games and is solely a tool to address this need.
+We are not responsible for the content or files users store or share.

-GameVault primarily caters to DRM-free games, not DRM-protected games from conventional platforms like Steam or EPIC Games.
-When we refer to DRM-free games, we still mean games acquired legally.
-It's crucial to understand that while GameVault _can_ theoretically be used with pirated games, it does **not** endorse or support piracy.
-We consider piracy as improper and unauthorized usage of our application.
+When we say DRM-free games, we only mean games obtained legally.
+While GameVault _can_ theoretically be used with illegally obtained games, we do not endorse or support piracy.

+Users must also be aware of and comply with copyright laws in their respective jurisdictions.
+We encourage responsible and legal use of GameVault.
+Unlawful use is strictly improper and unauthorized.
 :::

 ## Features